finanalyst/raku-pod-render/RenderPod.md

 # Structure to collect links, eg. to test whether they all work
 ```
+# ExtractPod
+This is a helper module that provides a version of `load` instead of the file load version of Pod::Load.

 # Minimum Template Set
 There is a minimum set of templates that must be provided for a Pod file to be rendered.
 These are: